 I created this color-coded map as a companion to this day trip to Trogir from Split guide!
 You can find all of the locations and businesses marked here.

 How to Get to Trogir from Split

 If you’re planning to rent a car while in Croatia, the drive is about 40 minutes.
 Or, the local bus Promet Split runs the route several times a day, taking about 50 minutes.
 The bus terminal is on the mainland side of the city, so to get to the historic center, you’ll need to walk over one of the small bridges that connect to the island.
 Bus tickets in Trogir can be purchased at the central bus station next to the pier.

-As an alternative to driving the distance, the Bura Line ferry takes you directly from the shores of Split to Trogir.
+As an alternative to driving the distance, the Bura Line ferry takes you directly from the marina in Split to Trogir.

 The boat ride takes a little over an hour and makes an additional stop at an island town called Slantine before arriving at Trogir.
-You can sit on top to take in the surrounding view, or there’s a covered seating area on the boat as well.
+You can sit on top to take in the surrounding lovely views, or there’s a covered seating area on the boat as well.